lcilliers/hobbies-modelling4comfort/_builds/ss-great-britain/001-planning-research.md

 ### Design choices

 **historical relevance** The model must reflect the unique build of this magnificent ship **Scratch build:** SS Great Britain model could not be larger than 30 cm.
-With the ship being approx 212 feet long, this converted to a scale of 1:96
+With the ship being 322 feet long, this converted to a scale of 1:300
 **iron null** With this being the first steel hull ocean liner, it was important to build this into the model **sail configuration** The ship has gone through various stages of sail configuration changes.
 The model is showing 6 sails, with chimney and double sails on each mast
 **material selection** The aim as to use recycled materials, and self manufactured components, rather than buying in components.